On the existence of certain weak Fano threefolds of Picard number two: Blow-ups of the intersection of two quadrics in

 \section{Blow-ups of the intersection of two quadrics in $\bP^5$}

-Consider the list of pairs $(d,g)$, which correspond to numerical possibilities 30, 34, 37, 39, 41, 64, 67, 84 in \cite{CM}.
+Consider the list of pairs $(d,g)$, which correspond to numerical possibilities 30, 34, 37, 39, 41, 64, 67, 84 in \cite{CM13}.
 In this section $Y\subset \bP^5$ is a smooth intersection of two quadrics and $S \subset \bP^5$ is a smooth complete intersection of three quadrics.
-The remaining notation and the strategy of proofs are as in Section \ref{Q}.
+The remaining notation is as in Section \ref{Q}.